dmauro22/Examples/README.md

 # Examples
 Examples of code

 All code is in C++ or Python.
-Some are programs written for school assignments.
-Others are ideas that I wanted to put out.
+Its a collection of various projects motivated by school, puzzles, or other things I wanted to come up with on my own.